kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

 <img class="align-self" src="content/images/04-kurenivka-after-mudslide.jpg">
           <div class="img-caption">

- Figure 1.
 Reconstruction of the site after the Kurenivka disaster.
 The remaining mud had to be pumped out and the soil had to be levelled out.
 In the background, construction cranes are building residential districts.
 </div>
 </div>